amaurigmartins/LineCableLab/README.md

 allY_pul(o).Values=myCustomY;
 ```

-To recover these results as defaults for futher calculations (e.g. propagation characteristics, fitting of line models), modify the corresponding lines accordingly in the main run job script:
+To recover these results as defaults for subsequent calculations (e.g. propagation characteristics, fitting of line models etc.), modify the corresponding lines accordingly in the main run job script:

 ```matlab
 % Modal decomposition